raandree/PxCPowerShellWorkshop2/README.md

 ## Useful Links

 - > **One of the bst knowledge resources in the PowerShell space: [Powershell: Everything you wanted to know about...](https://powershellexplained.com/sitemap/?utm_source=blog&utm_medium=blog&utm_content=recent)**
+- > **[Advanced Functions Explained](https://github.com/raandree/PowerShellTraining): From a one-liner to a full featured advanced function and then to a module**
 - [PowerShell Array Guide: How to Use and Create](https://www.varonis.com/blog/powershell-array) This article also explains how to create strongly-typed arrays